All Episodes

 And then I read that Coach McCarthy, I'm not sure when this happened.

-I've seen conflicting reports, but Coach McCarthy, either the the night before the game or sometime in the week leading up to it, had his team fitted for Super Bowl rings.
+But Coach McCarthy, either the night before the game or sometime in the week leading up to it, had his team fitted for Super Bowl rings.

 Oh, yes, yes, that's true.

-I remember some years ago, the Steelers and the Patriots were playing in the AFC championship game, and the Patriots got wind of the news that the Steelers were before the championship game was over, the Steelers were already making plans to go to the Super Bowl family hotel reservations and flights, and that motivated the pay.
+I remember some years ago, the Steelers and the Patriots were playing in the AFC championship game, and the Patriots got wind of the news that the Steelers were, before the championship game was over, the Steelers were already making plans to go to the Super Bowl, family hotel reservations and flights.

-But I thought it was a brilliant motivational play.
+But I thought it was a brilliant motivation to play because they're going to get rings anyway.

-They're gonna get, if even if they lose the Super Bowl, the Packers are going to get NFC championship rings for which they have to be fitted.
+They're going to get, even if they lose the Super Bowl, the Packers are going to get NFC championship rings, for which they have to be fitted.

-So why not fit them for the ring for the big prize couple with everything else he was doing?
+So why not fit them for the ring for the big prize, coupled with everything else he was doing?

 Yep.